Mastering Language Features for GCSE English Success

 Tips for Parents Supporting Revision

-• Ask questions while reading: “Why do you think the writer described it that way?”
+Ask Questions While Reading: Encourage your child to think critically.
+Ask, “Why do you think the writer described it that way?”

-• Model explanations: Talk through what you notice and how it makes you feel as a reader.
+Model Explanations: Share your thoughts on what you notice and how it makes you feel as a reader.

 Final Thoughts

-Spotting language features isn’t about ticking off a list of techniques—it’s about showing you understand the writer’s craft and how words influence meaning.
-With practice, students can move from simply spotting to analysing, which is exactly what examiners want to see.
+Spotting language features isn’t just about ticking off a list of techniques.
+It’s about demonstrating an understanding of the writer’s craft and how words influence meaning.
+With practice, students can move from simply spotting to analyzing, which is exactly what examiners want to see.

 By using the Feature + Evidence + Effect formula, both students and parents can feel more confident approaching any text, whether it’s Dickens, Shakespeare, or a modern newspaper article.